 Reliability of staggered vias

-Staggered via is the preferable option when your PCB design needs more than two microvias to be fabricated.
-It ensures the design’s longevity and flawless performance.
-However, when your design demands space constraints, staggered via is not the right choice.
-It is because they require more space on the board with less complexity.
+However, staggered via is not the right choice when your design demands space constraints.
+This is because they require more space on the board with less complexity.
 The crosstalk issue is negligible since microvias are placed offset to each other.

-Staggered vias have tendencies to introduce some discontinuity in the path between source to destination.
+Staggered vias tend to introduce some discontinuity in the path between source and destination.
 Therefore, they can not meet the requirement of uniform via impedance.
 This fact makes them non-desirable in ultra-high-speed designs.

-The table shows the comparison between staggered via and through-hole via to cost and pin density.
+The table shows the comparison between staggered via and through-hole via in terms of cost and pin density.

 What are stacked vias?

 Manufacturing a board using stacked vias involves more steps than staggered vias.
 Therefore, it is more complex.
 Here several vias stacked on top of each other.
 They connect different layers and occupy less space.
 Every via is drilled and plated before stacking on top of another.
 There are two narrow annular rings on the top and the bottom.
 The upper one signifies the precise registration and the bottom one is used for electrical connection.
 The design consists of three different actions:

 - Hole filling with copper